ietf-rats-wg/rats-endorsements/draft-dthaler-rats-endorsements.md

-{{multiple}} depicts an example with an Attester consisting of an application, OS, firmware, and hardware, each from a different vendor that provides an Endorsement for their own component, containing additional claims about that component.
-Thus each component (application, OS, firware, and hardware) has one set of claims in the Evidence, and an additional set of claims in the Endorsement from its manufacturer.
-A Verifier that trusts each Endorser would thus use claims from both conceptual messages when comparing against reference state for a given component.
+{{multiple}} depicts an example with an Attester consisting of an application, OS, firmware, and hardware, each from a different vendor that provides an Endorsement for their own Target Environment, containing additional claims about that Target Environment.
+Thus each Target Environment (application, OS, firware, and hardware) has one set of claims in the Evidence, and an additional set of claims in the Endorsement from its manufacturer.
+A Verifier that trusts each Endorser would thus use claims from both conceptual messages when comparing against reference state for a given Target Environment.

 ~~~~
                .-----------------------. .-------------.